-(2) That of *fatherly* care&#8212;the Father exercising it with loving-kindness and tenderness, as over an erring child.
+(2) That of *fatherly* care -- the Father exercising it with loving-kindness and tenderness, as over an erring child.

-(3) Where the *Son is over His own house,* and where we have to act in the responsibility of keeping the house clean, that people should have their consciences according to the house in which they are&#8212;not only the individual, but the house, the body: the conscience of the body must act.
+(3) Where the *Son is over His own house*, and where we have to act in the responsibility of keeping the house clean, that people should have their consciences according to the house in which they are -- not only the individual, but the house, the body: the conscience of the body must act.
 The effect may be, graciously, that the individual is restored, but that is a collateral thing.
-When you come to that point, there is something besides restoring; there is the responsibility of keeping the house clean&#8212;the conscience of all there; and that may sometimes give a great deal of trouble.
+When you come to that point, there is something besides restoring; there is the responsibility of keeping the house clean -- the conscience of all there; and that may sometimes give a great deal of trouble.

 As to the nature of all this, the spirit in which it should be conducted, it is priestly; and the priests ate the sin-offering within the holy place, @Leviticus 10.
 I do not think any person or body of Christians can exercise discipline, unless as having the conscience clear, as having felt the power of the evil and sin before God, as if he had himself committed it.
 Then he does it as needful to purge himself.
-It will all be for positive mischief&#8212;the dealing with it, if not so.
+It will all be for positive mischief -- the dealing with it, if not so.
 What character of position does Jesus hold now?
 That of priestly service.
 And we are associated with Him.
 If there were more of the priestly intercession implied by eating of the sin-offering within the holy place, there would be no such abomination as that of the church assuming a judicial character.
 Suppose the case of a family, in which a brother had committed something disgraceful, would it not be for bitterness and anguish of the whole family?
 What common anxiety and pain of heart it would occasion!
 Does Christ not feed upon the sin-offering? does He not feel the sorrow? does He not charge Himself with it?
 He is the Head of His body, the church: is He not wounded and pained in a member?
 Yes, it is so.
-If it be a case of individual remonstrance with a brother for a fault, I am not fit to rebuke him, unless my soul has been in priestly exercise and service about it, as though I had been in the sin myself.
-How does Christ act?
+If it be a case of individual remonstrance with a brother for a fault, I am not fit to rebuke him, unless my soul has been in priestly exercise and service about it, as though I had been in the sin myself How does Christ act?
 He bears it on His heart and pleads

 {347}